Super Siblings Club

 What’s included?

-- My Family is Living with Dravet is a tear-pad with a one-page information sheet that you can share with the sibling’s support circle.
-Parents say it can be difficult to constantly repeat to everyone around them what Dravet is and to explain how it can impact the family.
+• My Family is Living with a Rare Epilepsy is a tear-pad with a one-page information sheet that you can share with the sibling’s support circle.
+Parents say it can be difficult to constantly repeat to everyone around them what Dravet syndrome is and to explain how it can impact the family.
 This user-friendly document provides a high-level summary which can be customized to include your emergency plan and contact info so that those who support your VIP sibling have a better understanding of what your child might be experiencing and feeling.

 VIP Sibling Kit

-- The Positive Affirmation Coloring Book comes with markers.
-Coloring can be very calming and by infusing the positive messaging throughout the book, we hope sibs will find comfort and confidence through the simple task of coloring.
-Available in two age-appropriate versions.
+• Available in two age appropriate versions, siblings will receive either a Coloring Journal or Sibling Journal.
+Coloring and journaling can be very calming and by infusing positive messaging throughout the book, we hope sibs will find comfort and confidence through the simple task of reflection.

-- and more!
-Each kit includes other items that are age-appropriate.
-Younger sibs will receive a book that helps them deal with their different feelings and emotions, along with a plush star for their backpack that reminds them they are a “star” and an important member of their family.
-Older sibs will receive a VIP Sib popsocket and VIP door hanger to help communicate when they need space and when they want to talk.
+• and more!
+Younger sibs will receive a plush star for their backpack that reminds them they are a “star” and an important member of their family, along with mood stickers.
+Older sibs will receive a VIP door hanger to help communicate when they need space and when they want to talk.

 For a Dravet sibling to receive a VIP Kit, a parent must be a member of the DSF Family Network and live in the U.S.